donovanglover/nix-config/README.md

 New Start is built on top of [Arch GNU/Linux](https://www.archlinux.org/) and consists of my [dotfiles](dotfiles/), [install scripts](install/), [help files](help/), and [custom software](src/).

+New start strives for simplicity, reproducability, and universaltiy.
+More specifically,

+**Simplicity.** It should be trivial to find and edit the things you're looking for; to get things done.
+Once mastered, the interface should not get in the way.
+Everything just works.

+**Reproducability.** It should be trivial to reproduce your previous environment from a fresh install.

+**Universality.** Interaction with the system should be consistent, using similar keybindings, fonts, and looks.
+Using the terminal as opposed to click-point windows allow for minimum configuration and maximum universality.

 ## Before You Begin

+These are some important things I believe any potential user of New Start should know.

 1. [Linux is not an operating system](https://www.gnu.org/gnu/linux-and-gnu.html).
 It is simply a kernel used as part of an operating system.
 Do not say that you use "Linux"; rather, you use the GNU system with Linux, or GNU plus Linux.
 All the so-called Linux distributions are actually distributions of GNU/Linux.
 2. [Arch GNU/Linux is rolling-release](https://wiki.archlinux.org/index.php/Arch_Linux).
 You will always have the latest software.
 There is no such thing as having to install a new version of Arch.
 3. [Free software gives you complete control over your computing](https://www.gnu.org/philosophy/free-sw.html).
 If something doesn't work, it's more often than not user error.
 You no longer have the luxury of blaming your computer for "not working".
 4. [Keep it simple](https://en.wikipedia.org/wiki/KISS_principle).
 At the end of the day, you only need to use your computer for a few specific tasks, such as listening to music, writing software, sending messages, and using the internet.
 Don't overcomplicate things.

-## Design Goals

-1. **Simplicity.** It should be trivial to find and edit the things you're looking for; to get things done.
-Once mastered, the interface should not get in the way.
-Everything just works.
-2. **Reproducability.** It should be trivial to reproduce your previous environment from a fresh install.
-3. **Universality.** Interaction with the system should be consistent, using similar keybindings, fonts, and looks.
-Using the terminal as opposed to click-point windows allow for minimum configuration and maximum universality.

 ## Getting Started